Mozenn/portfolio-app/projects/save-to-drive.md

 adaptLogoTheme: true
 ---

-A small CLI application to upload files and folders to google drive.
+A CLI application to upload files and folders to google drive.